Canon SL2 vs Pentax K-70

 |12.||Canon SL1||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the SL2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SL2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SL2 and K-70 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Pentax K-70 Manual.

 So what conclusions can be drawn?
 Is the Canon SL2 better than the Pentax K-70 or vice versa?
 The listing below highlights the relative strengths of the two models.